 - Spray across the nails

-- Do NOT push back the cuticles.
+- Don’t push back the cuticles.
 Instead use a side to side motion using an excavator or fine manual of electric file

 - Be extra gentle when cleaning under the nails